Lombardy: Sport

 The most popular sport in Lombardy is football.
 Lombardy has some of the most-successful men's football teams in the country.
-In the 2022-2023 Serie A season, Lombardy hosts 4 out of 20 teams: A.C.
-Milan and Inter Milan (both based in Milan) and Atalanta B.C. (based in Bergamo); A.C.
-Monza (based in Monza).
-Other big teams of the region are Brescia Calcio, and U.S. Cremonese playing in the 2020-21 Serie B, and Calcio Lecco 1912, U.C.
-AlbinoLeffe, Como 1907, Aurora Pro Patria 1919, A.C.
-Renate, A.S.
-Giana Erminio, S.S.D.
-Pro Sesto and U.S. Pergolettese 1932 playing in the 2020-21 Serie C.
+In the 2023–2024 Serie A season, Lombardy hosts 4 out of 20 teams: A.C.
+Milan and Inter Milan (both based in Milan) and Atalanta (based in Bergamo); Monza.
+Other big teams of the region are Brescia, Como, Lecco, Feralpisalò and Cremonese playing in the 2023–2024 Serie B; AlbinoLeffe, Pro Patria, A.C.
+Renate, Lumezzane, Giana Erminio, Pro Sesto and Pergolettese playing in the 2023–2024 Serie C.